investian/investian.in/content/pages/index.md

       financial education.
   - type: features_section
     features:
-      - content: "\U0001F393 It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.\n\n\U0001F44B Connect with like-minded peer group through our strong network of finance professionals, CAs, CFAs, MBAs and undergrads.\n"
+      - content: "\U0001F393 It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.\n\n\U0001F44B Connect with like-minded peer group through our ecosystem of collaborative learning, leveraging our strong network of finance professionals, CAs, CFAs, MBAs and undergrads.\n"
         actions: []
         image: images/ru-ed37624a.jpg
         image_alt: Feature 1 placeholder image